Home | Trip Reports | Pictures | Peak Lists | USGS Quads | Links | Mail Me | RSS

 Lake Philippa

-I parked on the North Fork Snoqualmie Road in the large parking area across the road from gate 16 (17.4 miles from exit 31 on I-90).
+I parked on the North Fork Road in the large parking area across the road from gate 16 (17.4 miles from exit 31 on I-90).
 I crossed the gate and took Road 29200, passing over a cement bridge, then going right at the first fork (the left fork leads to Loch Katrine), and then going left at the second fork.

 At the end of the road a trail continues up the valley.
 The trail starts out in a young forest with a sunlight-starved, sterile floor, but soon enters old growth forest.
 Around 2,430' the trail crosses to the west side of Philippa Creek.
 Instead of crossing, if you continue a couple hundred feet upstream on the east side of the creek (a real bushwack), you'll find views of a lovely slot canyon with a series of waterfalls running through it.